e-caste/reti-quiz/README.md

 ### How to run

 Simply download this repository by clicking the "Download Repository" button to the top right of this page or clone it from the command line with `git clone https://git.caste.dev/e-caste/reti-quiz.git`.
 If you have downloaded it as a .zip file, you need to unzip to a folder with `unzip reti-quiz.zip` (or by double-clicking the file in your system's file explorer).
-Head to the directory where you have cloned it with `cd reti-quiz`, then you can simply run it with `python3 quiz.py`.
+Head to the directory where you have cloned it with `cd reti-quiz`, then you can run it with `python3 quiz.py`.

-This project has only `requests` as an optional dependency, to automatically download the latest version of the file from Google Docs.
+This project's only optional dependency is `requests`, which is needed to automatically download the latest version of the file from Google Docs.
 It's recommended to install it in a virtual environment, but you may download it to your system-wide Python libraries with `pip3 install requests`.

 To use a virtual environment instead (cleaner but longer approach):
 - go to repo directory with `cd reti-quiz`
-- make it with `python3 -m venv venv`
+- make virtualenv directory with `python3 -m venv venv`
-- activate it with `source venv/bin/activate`
+- activate the virtualenv with `source venv/bin/activate`
-- install requests with `pip install requests`
+- install requests inside the virtualenv with `pip install requests`
 - use script: `python quiz.py`
 - when finished, deactivate the virtualenv with `deactivate`